College of Education and Human Development

 Students in the 12-credit program take courses in educational psychology, curriculum and instruction, computer science, and broader areas of education and human development.
 The focus is on participatory design-based research with teachers, software developers, students, families, and community members.

-The program is ideal for current or future teachers, students pursuing research in education or psychology, policy makers, educational technology developers, public health professionals, and anyone interested in rethinking their teaching approach in service of helping those they work with learn and grow.
+The program is ideal for current or future teachers, students pursuing research in education or psychology, policymakers, educational technology developers, public health professionals, and anyone interested in rethinking their teaching approach in service of helping those they work with learn and grow.

 The Graduate Certificate in Learning Analytics is about using educational data ethically and effectively.
 With the rise of big data, having these skills is paramount.
 Students in this 12-credit program will learn how to incorporate analytics into educational practice and research while gaining an understanding of the fundamentals of learning analytics.
 The certificate is ideal for students working with data in a range of contexts, including educational technologies/games that provide detailed logs of students’ learning behaviors, large data sets that can provide a window into student learning over time, and collaborations with teachers who are studying their own classroom data to improve their pedagogy.